NotNorom/discord-banner-bot/README.md

 ## Redis layout

+`PREFIX` is set in settings.toml and defaults to "dbb".

 - `PREFIX:active_schedules` keeps a list of currently active guild schedules.
 - `PREFIX:active_schedule:GUILD_ID` is a schedule for a specific guild.
 It contains the following fields:
   - `guild_id`: The guild_id
   - `album`: The channel_id
   - `interval`: Minutes between banner changes
   - `last_run`: Unix timestamp, when the banner was last changed successfully

 ## Credits